pelithne/k8s/workshop.md

 ### 3.5.5.
 Test the application

-A kubernetes-service is created which exposes the application to the internet.
+When the manifest is applied, a pod and a service is created.
+The pod contains the "business logic" of your application and the service exposes the application to the internet.
 This process can take a few minutes, in part because the container image needs to be downloaded from ACR to the Kubernetes Cluster.

-In order to monitor the progress of the download, you can use ``kubectl get pods`` and ``kubectl describe pod``, like this:
+To monitor the progress of the download, you can use ``kubectl get pods`` and ``kubectl describe pod``, like this:

 First use ``kubectl get pods`` to find the name of your pod: